The Pocket Players' Guide

 The Pocket Players' Guide is a book about Magic: The Gathering published by Wizards of the Coast.

 Contents

-The Pocket Players' Guide is made up of an expanded discussion of the rules of the game, including many examples and comments, followed by a glossary, then sections on developing decks, multiplayer games, tournament rules, and a complete guide to all the cards in the current edition and notes on any previous cards that now behave differently under the revised version of the rules.
+The Pocket Players' Guide is book containing an expanded explanation for the rules of Magic, presenting examples as well as commentary, and a glossary for game terms, with sections on how to develop Magic decks, how to handle multiplayer games, rules for tournaments, and a full guide to every card in the latest edition at the time with notes on any cards already in publication whose function would be altered by the revised rules.

 Reception

 Andy Butcher reviewed the fourth edition of The Pocket Players' Guide for Arcane magazine, rating it a 9 out of 10 overall.
 Butcher comments that "For the price of a starter deck, you can't really afford to be without this book, and it serves as a very good example of what a CCG players' guide should be."